 What the Groom Should Know about Ushers

-Finally, it is customary to give ushers a gift when asking them to be a member of your wedding party.
-Here are four of our favourite gifts perfect for your groomsmen:
+Finally, it’s customary to give ushers a gift when asking them to be a member of your wedding party.
+Here are four of our favourite gifts that are perfect for your groomsmen: